A Healthy Approach to Physical Fitness Training

 4. Egoscue Training was recommended by my Tai Chi teacher.
 I have done some of the online videos to help me through a knee tweak from skiing and the exercises are simple and seem to work.

-like Pilates, Foundation Training, R-Phase, etc. Though I have done Tai Chi for 20+ years, I hesitate to recommend it or Yoga because there is definitely a risk of injury if done incorrectly and in my experience there are not a lot of good teachers who know how to limit students egos to push and then get hurt.
+The bottom line is that a workout regimen needs to have a preventative group of movements like Pilates, Foundation Training, R-Phase, etc. Though I have done Tai Chi for 20+ years, I hesitate to recommend it or Yoga because there is definitely a risk of injury if done incorrectly and in my experience there are not a lot of good teachers who know how to limit students egos to push and then get hurt.
 For example, Upward Dog done with the legs off the ground is very high risk for lower back injury.
 Most people should be doing Cobra with no weight on the lower back muscles.
 Upward Dog done by someone who knows the technique and has a good teacher who can spot slight form issues is safe, but, is it worth the risk?

 In summary, think about breaking your training into two parts.
 For every workout day (a run, crossfit, kettlebells, weight training, etc), have a core/preventative day like Pilates, Foundation Training, joint mobility, balance, etc. And, get on good terms with a PT and rehab all your injuries back to making the injured component better than it was before.
 Invest time in finding a PT, ART specialist, ROLF'ing, Osteopath, etc that you trust and has a record of success helping you.